mbarbin/nonempty-list-core/README.md

 Original code at https://github.com/janestreet/core_kernel/tree/master/nonempty_list

+After some experimentation, I decided to archive this repository, and use another repackaging that removes dependencies into `Core` and solely depends on `Base` instead, making it available in more contexts: https://github.com/mbarbin/nonempty-list

 ## Code documentation

 The code documentation of the latest release is built with `odoc` and published